gorango/flowcraft/docs/guide/best-practices/state-management.md

 ## 5. Plan for Serialization

+> [!WARNING]
+> **Standard `JSON.stringify` is Lossy!**
-While the `InMemoryExecutor` can handle any JavaScript object in the `Context`, your workflow's state may need to be saved, logged, or sent over a network (as in the `BullMQExecutor` example).
-Standard `JSON.stringify` is lossy and will not correctly preserve complex data types.
+> While the `InMemoryExecutor` can handle any JavaScript object, your workflow's state may need to be saved or sent over a network (as in the `BullMQExecutor` example).
+Standard `JSON.stringify` will not correctly preserve complex data types and can lead to silent data loss or bugs.

 **Common data types that break `JSON.stringify`:**